kilpatty/ts-sdk/packages/dynamic-bonding-curve/docs.md

     - Min and max fee numerators must be within valid range (MIN_FEE_NUMERATOR to MAX_FEE_NUMERATOR)
     - Fee numerators must be less than FEE_DENOMINATOR
 - If using Rate Limiter:
-    - Can only be used with OnlyQuote collect fee mode
+    - Can only be used with QuoteToken collect fee mode
     - All parameters must be set for non-zero rate limiter
     - Max limiter duration must be within limits based on activation type
     - Fee increment numerator must be less than FEE_DENOMINATOR